 Note: The price stated above is an approximate value.
 Due to sharp fluctuations in the exchange rate of the South African Rand, the final price for this trip will be calculated at the time of enquiry based on the latest exchange rate.

-As a student in the 55-day Field Guide Level 1 course you get to know Southern Africa’s flora and fauna, acquire a deeper knowledge about the local animal and plant life and receive an official FGASA certificate after successful course completion.
+As a student in the 55-day Apprentice Field Guide course (former Field Guide Level 1), you get to know Southern Africa’s flora and fauna, acquire deeper knowledge about the local animal and plant life and receive an official FGASA certificate after successful course completion.

 Arrival and orientation in Africa

 Botswana/South Africa – You will arrive and depart via Johannesburg.
 You will arrive one day before the course begins and spend the first night in a hostel, where you will be picked up and brought to the course on the following day.

 Zimbabwe – You will fly in to Victoria Falls International Airport.
 You will arrive one day before the course begins and spend the first night in the camp.
 You will leave one day after the course comes to an end.